sosy-lab/sv-benchmarks/c/array-memsafety/README.txt

 Thomas Ströder

 You may use and redistribute them according to the (2-clause) BSD license that is shipped with these examples.

+[comment by Ondrej Lengal (11 Oct 2015):

+  Array examples were moved from memory-alloca/ here in commit f3f1cdf .
+]